 Affiliate notice: The links above are affiliate links meaning I do make a small profit from your purchases.
 Your price is not affected by this commission.
 Thank you for supporting Girl with the Iron CastPrint

-A made from scratch Bolognese sauce that is full of flavor served over pasta.
+A made from scratch Bolognese sauce that is so full of flavor served with pasta.

 - 4 ounces pancetta, diced

 - 1 can (28oz) whole peeled tomatoes

 - 3 tbsp + 3 tbsp olive oil

 - 1 large shallot, minced (about 3 tbsp)

 - 1 medium carrot grated (about 1/4 cup)

 - 2 tsp crushed red pepper flakes

 - 1/2 tsp fresh ground black pepper